anonaddy/addy.io/source/privacy.md

 ## Third party services

-The only third party service that we use is [Stripe](https://stripe.com) to process payments for subscriptions.
-Any payment transactions will be carried out by Stripe over encrypted connections hosted within an iframe served from Stripe’s domain.
+The only third party services that we use are [Stripe](https://stripe.com) and [GloBee](https://globee.com) to process payments for subscriptions.
+Any payment transactions will be carried out by Stripe and GloBee over encrypted connections.
 Your card information never touches our server.
+If you are subscribed to our newsletter then we will also use [Amazon Simple Email Service (SES)](https://aws.amazon.com/ses/) to deliver email campaigns.

 ## Changes To Our Privacy Policy